danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

    >For both commands, you need to enter password when prompted.

-   >This is destructive action.
+   >This is a destructive action.
 If there is a database named adventureworks in the Azure Database for PostgreSQL Single Server, the existing adventureworks will be dropped and replaced.

    ![Image0176](Media/image0176.png)